happydasch/btplotting/README.md

 * Linked Crosshair across all figures
 * fill_gt, fill_lt, fill support
 * Plot objects can be filtered by one or more datanames or by plot group
-* Custom plot group, which can be configured in scheme or in live client by providing all plotids in a comma-seperated list
+* Custom plot group, which can be configured in app or in live client by providing all plotids in a comma-seperated list or by selecting the parts of the plot to display

 Tabs: